 READ MORE: Here are 10 Cash Advance Apps Like FloatMe + 13 Other Options

-Advance: Up to $100
+Advance: Up to $200

 Klover relies on points to help users “boost” their advance amounts.
 In addition to repaying each advance you get on time; these points can be earned by doing small tasks like watching videos or ads.
-The app does have a “Klover+” plan for $2.49/month, which offers credit monitoring and financial advising.

-Advance: Up to $500 in Instacash advances
+Advance: Up to $500 in Instacash advances, or $1,000 if you use other MoneyLion products

-Instacash is MoneyLion’s cash advance service.
-It doesn’t require a credit check, which is great, but it might require access to your current bank accounts.
-The advances are free if you’re patient.
-If you need the money right away you’ll have to pay the “Turbo” service fee.
+The advances are free (aside from the optional tip) if you’re patient.
+If you need the money right away, you’ll have to pay the “Turbo” service fee.
 The amount of that fee varies by the amount of your advance.
-MoneyLion charges anywhere from $1-$19.99 per month, depending on which services you opt into.
+MoneyLion charges anywhere from $1 to $19.99 per month, depending on which services you opt into.
 Their other services include banking, financial planning, credit building, investing cashback and more.

 READ MORE: Best Cash Advance Apps Like MoneyLion: 17 Other Options

-Possible Finance
+Small personal loans: Possible Finance

 Advance: Up to $500

 Unlike the other services on this list, Possible Finance’s advances are actually personal loans.
-This means that Possible runs a credit check on its users, loan amounts are larger and repayment times are more flexible.
-This app is mostly no-frills.
-It provides quick advances.
-That’s about it.
-Users can get up to $500.
-Fees range from $10 to $25 for each $100 you borrow.
-The amount you’ll pay depends on how much you request.
+This means that interest rates are higher, loan amounts are larger and repayment times are more flexible.

 READ MORE: Apps Like Possible Finance: 19 More Cash Advance Options